KittyGiraudel/site/_posts/2015-01-07-introducing-sass-guidelines.md

 I don’t know why I did not think of writing Sass guidelines when [Harry Roberts](https://csswizardry.com) first released his [CSS Guidelines](https://cssguidelin.es) a couple of months back.
 Anyway, on saturday evening I had a _eureka moment_:

-> I SHOULD WRITE SASS GUIDELINES!
+> “I SHOULD WRITE SASS GUIDELINES!”
+>
 > &mdash; Me, in the shower.

 After two days working on them, I am very proud and excited to release a 10000 words long styleguide on working with Sass: [sass-guidelin.es](https://sass-guidelin.es).